neuefische/wd-flipped-classroom-curriculum/sessions/agile-workflow-and-user-stories/README.md

 ### MVP

-- [ ] explain **minimum viable product**
+- [ ] Explain **minimum viable product**

 Because the agile methodology is built on validating and iterating products based on user input, the MVP plays a central role in agile development.

-- [ ] It is a product, that is good enough to solve the core problem of the user, and only has functions for that.
+- [ ] It is a product that is good enough to solve the user's core problem and has functions only for that.
 - [ ] The team gets feedback from users/costumers fast and can adopt changes before it gets expensive.
 - [ ] Early feedback means learning early about needs.
 - [ ] It's small.
 What matters is the very core of your app.